carlo-colombo/grunt-angular-modules-graph/README.md

 # grunt-angular-architecture-graph

-> reate graphs of your angular projects using angular-architecture-graph.
+> Create graphs of your angular projects using angular-architecture-graph.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`